houseofcat/Authentication/AspNetCore3.x_MVC/IS403_IdentityServer_AspNetIdentity_SqlServer/README.md

 **AspNetIdentity is inside NetCoreApp3.1, do not include the 2.x.x Nuget packages.**

 ## EntityFramework Tools
-You need to have this installed on your machine.
+You need to have this installed on your machine for Entity Framework migrations.
 https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet

 Also added package to this project (dotnet add package Microsoft.EntityFrameworkCore.Design)